-Reimbursement across Medicare, Medicaid and private health insurance varies.
+Reimbursement across federally funded insurance, such as Medicare and Medicaid, and private health insurance varies.
 Please check with your state’s office of mental health website for more detailed information and resources.
 Additionally, the Center for Connected Health Policy semi-annual State Telehealth Laws and Reimbursement Policies report offers the most current summary guide of Medicaid provider manuals, applicable state laws, and telehealth-related regulations for all fifty states and the District of Columbia.

 My clients are all currently residing all over the United States due to the Covid-19 pandemic.
 Will mental health telehealth allow me to continue providing services to them?

-Generally speaking, your client must participate in the therapy session from the state/jurisdiction where you have a license.
+Generally speaking, your client must participate in the therapy session from the state/jurisdiction where you have a license and abide by what each state’s rule permits.
 Due to the Covid-19 pandemic, however, many state licensing boards have loosened certain practicing restrictions which may provide you with more flexibility in terms of where your clients can be located when receiving therapy.
 We recommend that you check with your state’s licensing board to understand the specific changes.

 - 5.0 from 5 reviews